Ananthakrishna-K-13/FitZone/README.md

 # FitZone
 Unleash your fitness potential through our comprehensive website, offering exercise tutorials with GIFs, personalized YouTube suggestions, and essential health calculators for BMI, daily calories, and ideal weight guidance.
 It also has feautures for users to add certain exercises to favourites and check them later.
 Login/SignUp is necassary to use this app and is very simple.

+Frontend is built using React and CSS.
+Backend is a REST based API built using node, express, and MongoDB atlas.

 ## Environment Variables
 To run this project create a .env file in the Frontend and Backend directory each and add the following environment variables.<br />